hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 #### Prefer Real User Monitoring over Synthetics

 Browser and API synthetics do provide the traditional uptime health check type monitoring.
 However, synthetics are part of the so-called 'Black Box Monitoring'.
 Real User Monitoring (RUM) data - called 'White Box Monitoring' - provides richer data.
-It is data ceatedr by users.
+It is data created by users.
 Instead of 'synthetically' created data when using Synthetics.

 #### Consider industry standards